Diamond Cut Sapphires and Rubies – Good things in small packets

 The 21st century has seen a radical change in jewelry styles.
 Long gone is the era of big chunky jewelry with expensive bigger stone embellishments, today classic elegant statement jewelry made of smaller diamond cut stones have stolen the show.
-Diamond cut or brilliant cut sapphires and rubies make for beautiful, eye-catching jewelry pieces.
-Instead of a single larger stone, skilled jewelers utilize 5-20 smaller diamond cut precious gems like blue sapphires or rubies to create a beautiful, unique setting.
+Diamond cut or brilliant-cut sapphires and rubies make for beautiful, eye-catching jewelry pieces.
+Instead of a single larger stone, skilled jewelers utilize 5-20 smaller diamond-cut precious gems like blue sapphires or rubies to create a beautiful, unique setting.

 So what makes diamond cut jewelry so popular?

 3. Versatility: While faceted gems can be round, square or rectangular, the classic round diamond shape has dominated the market since Tiffany and co, introduced the popular solitaire design in the 1880s.
-Round faceted diamond cut sapphires and rubies in any color can be set into geometric, floral or abstract shapes and are not restricted by the shape geometry of squares, rectangles and pears.
-At Navneet Gems and Jewels we house a range of diamond cut gemstones like vivid royal blue sapphires to light pastel blue ones, yellow sapphires which range from golden yellow sapphires to lemon yellow sapphires, blood red rubies to pastel pink rubies and much more.
+Round faceted diamond-cut sapphires and rubies in any color can be set into geometric, floral, or abstract shapes and are not restricted by the shape geometry of squares, rectangles, and pears.
+At Navneet Gems and Jewels we house a range of diamond cut gemstones like vivid royal blue sapphires to light pastel blue ones, yellow sapphires which range from golden yellow sapphires to lemon yellow sapphires, blood-red rubies to pastel pink rubies, and much more.

 So what exactly is the Brilliant cut or the Diamond cut of gemstones?

-When a brilliant cut ruby is shaped like a diamond, it typically has 58 facets which are triangular, kite or lozenge shaped.
+When a brilliant-cut ruby is shaped like a diamond, it typically has 58 facets which are triangular, kite, or lozenge-shaped.
 The intent of the diamond cut isn’t to make the sapphire or ruby sparkle like a diamond but to accentuate its inherent fire and brilliance.
 The fire or the light dispersion is basically the splitting of natural white light into the corresponding seven rainbow colors which then exit the gem.

-Faceting of a gem is crucial in controlling how the light moves within the gem.
+The faceting of a gem is crucial in controlling how the light moves within the gem.
 Skilled cutting entails that when light strikes the pavilion and facets at the critical angle of the stone (which is measured previously via the refractive index), it is reflected internally multiple times and then exits through the surface of the crown, giving the stone its maximum admirable brilliance.

 THE PROCESS OF MAKING DIAMOND CUT GEMSTONES AT NAVNEET GEMS AND MINERALS:

 A lot of factors have to be taken into account before deciding the cut for a stone and the same stands for the diamond cut.
-Not only does the size of the rough matter, but also the type and amount of inclusions, the angle of light scattering, the color, opacity of the stone and much more.
+Not only does the size of the rough matter, but also the type and amount of inclusions, the angle of light scattering, the color, opacity of the stone, and much more.
 Only extremely skilled craftsmen can make the proper cuts, preserving the weight as well as bringing out the most brilliance of the gemstone.

-At our gemstone cutting factory in Bangkok, producing any diamond cut gemstone, be it a diamond cut ruby or a diamond cut sapphire, is a thorough 5 step procedure.
+At our gemstone cutting factory in Bangkok, producing any diamond cut gemstone, be it a diamond-cut ruby or a diamond cut sapphire, is a thorough 5 step procedure.

-- Rough Analyzing team: This team appraises the availability of good quality rough material around the world which can be produced consistently through conflict free means.
-This procurement method is done not just for the more popular diamond cut blue sapphires or diamond cut rubies but also for more elusive ones like diamond cut yellow sapphires, diamond cut pink sapphires, diamond cut black sapphires, diamond cut white sapphires, diamond cut pigeon blood red rubies and diamond cut Kashmir blue sapphire.
+- Rough Analyzing team: This team appraises the availability of good quality rough material around the world which can be produced consistently through conflict-free means.
+This procurement method is done not just for the more popular diamond-cut blue sapphires or diamond-cut rubies but also for more elusive ones like diamond-cut yellow sapphires, diamond cut pink sapphires, diamond cut black sapphires, diamond cut white sapphires, diamond-cut pigeon blood-red rubies, and diamond-cut Kashmir blue sapphire.
 Once the rough analyzing team has acquired and appraised the most desirable stone sizes for diamond cut, we move on to step two.

-- Preforming: Preforming is basically giving the stone it’s basic shape.
+- Preforming: Preforming is basically giving the stone its basic shape.
 As discussed earlier, for the brilliant cut, the round is the most common pre-form used.

-- Quality Check: Before proceeding to sales, be it individual or whole sale purposes, each stone undergoes a strict quality check procedure to ensure that you receive only the best products.
+- Quality Check: Before proceeding to sales, be it individual or wholesale purposes, each stone undergoes a strict quality check procedure to ensure that you receive only the best products.

 Sourcing Diamond Cut Blue Sapphires:

-So here is where we source our high quality diamond cut blue sapphires from:
+So here is where we source our high-quality diamond cut blue sapphires from:

-- Sri Lanka: This tiny island just of the coast of Southern India has one of the oldest blue sapphire Extremely sought after, SriLankan blue Sapphires have the most fire and brilliance.
-These cornflower blue sapphires fall right in the middle of the huge blue spectrum that blue sapphires are available in and are perfect for diamond cut jewelry.
+- Sri Lanka: This tiny island just of the coast of Southern India has one of the oldest blue sapphires Extremely sought after, Sri Lankan blue Sapphires have the most fire and brilliance.
+These cornflower blue sapphires fall right in the middle of the huge blue spectrum that blue sapphires are available in and are perfect for diamond-cut jewelry.
 The light, open blue color is also considered lucky in a lot of faith systems.

 - Madagascar: Slightly darker than their Sri Lankan counterparts, Madagascar diamond cut blue sapphires have a similar fire and brilliance but cost just 10 % lesser.